AI Kills AI Kills

 9.1

 TDavid "Frets" Fritz (lead guitar) — 9.1/10 First instinct: whether the guitars are essential or just decorating dead space.
 What lands: there is enough edge on top for the guitars to speak.
+Lyric note: supplied lyrics materially overrode the rough transcription, so the writing read is based on the provided text.
+Artist memory: parts of this feel familiar to '3steps' and 'Sins of the Fathers', especially in the recurring auditory haunting and grief and longing thread.
+Also working: the provided lyrics materially clarify the song, which changes how the writing reads.
 Watch-out: there is room to push the strongest idea a little harder so the track leaves a deeper mark.
-Signature line: "The guitar needs a reason to be here."
+One more thing: Frets would keep the guitar parts talking to the arrangement like this, because the structure is finally giving them room to matter.

 9.1/10 · v.90 Beta · MrNightQc